 Usually there are options to staircase or bridge into higher or more specific levels of study.
-This can be done through summer school papers, evening classes, distance learning or full time foundation courses.
+This can be done through summer school papers, evening classes, distance learning or full time foundation or certificate courses.
 It is important, though, to check the bridging course is accepted as an appropriate alternative entry for the course you want to enter.

 People sometimes enter diploma level study and, after proving their academic ability in the first two semesters, move into degree study taking some credits from their diploma study with them.